Growing Lettuce

 Famous varieties are Lollo Rosso, Salad Bowl, Oak Leaf or Red Salad Bowl.

 You need a rich but well drained soil for growing lettuce.
-Ideally you add some well rotted manure during autumn or winter.
+Ideally you add some well rotted manure or compost during autumn or winter.
 Don't let the soil dry out or your plants will bolt before they make heads.

 Start off your seeds under glass for the spring and autumn crops.
 It is also very handy to have some small plants available during the summer month.
 They make great gap-fillers whenever some space becomes available in your vegetable garden.